joshuabaird/puppet-ipaclient/README.md

 IPAclient
 ========

-This module supports configuring clients to use FreeIPA.
+This module configures clients to use FreeIPA with as little fuss as possible.

+Feedback and pull requests are very welcome.

 What's New
 ----------

-Ubuntu support!
+(Experimental) Ubuntu support!

-Version 2 of this module has more features, like simplifying the way that sudoers is configured and managed.
-Note that it's not backwards compatible with 1.x and 0.x versions of this module.
+Refactored parameters to have better names, version 2.0 isn't compatible with previous versions of the module.

 Supported Platforms
 -------------------